xirokx/beach-landing-tut/README.md

 # Beach Landing Tutorial

-In this tutorial I followed I created a landing page that reinforces HTML5 and CSS3 concepts I have started to learn.
-It also uses CSS Flexbox which I am new too.
+I followed a tutorial to create a full screen landing page that reinforces my HTML5 and CSS3 learning.
+It also makes use of CSS Flexbox which I am new too.